 As noted previously, the helicopter was tasked with performing coordinated harmonic oscillations at one of the three test frequencies.
 Due to the lack of an autopilot, the helicopter had to be flown manually during the entire flight test, including the experimental legs.
 To enable the pilot to accurately follow the required roll oscillations, an auditive cueing system was devised.
-In contrast to a cueing display, an auditive system has the distinct advantage of enabling the pilot to fly "eyes-out".
-Therefore such a system does not interfere with the pilots normal flying duties, such as checking the instruments and observing the surrounding.
+In contrast to a cueing display, an auditive system has the distinct advantage of enabling the pilot to fly "eyes-out."
+Therefore, such a system does not interfere with the pilots normal flying duties, such as checking the instruments and observing the surroundings.
 The auditive cueing system indicated the desired roll oscillation by verbally announcing the desired roll angles.
-Therefore the system would announce "0 \pause\ 10 \pause\ 20 \pause\ 10 \pause\ 0 \pause\ -10 \pause\ -20 \pause\ -10 \pause\ 0 etc.".
-The timing of the call outs was chosen such that these would describe a sinusoidal curve with an amplitude of 20°.
-Furthermore it could be selected which angles were announced, such that the intervals between the announcements would remain constant for different frequencies.
+Therefore, the system would announce "0 pause 10 pause 20 pause 10 pause 0 pause -10 pause -20 pause -10 pause 0 etc." The timing of the callouts was chosen such that these would describe a sinusoidal curve with an amplitude of 20°.
+Furthermore, it could be selected which angles were announced, such that the intervals between the announcements would remain constant for different frequencies.
 The pilot was tasked with following and interpolating these announcements such that a smooth roll oscillation in phase with the announcements would result.
-This approach was first tested in a mock-up in DLRs Air Vehicle Simulator (AVES) and then implemented as an iOS application which could be loaded onto the Apple iPad digital kneeboard of the pilots.
+This approach was first tested in a mock-up in DLR's Air Vehicle Simulator and then implemented as an iOS application, which could be loaded onto the Apple iPad digital kneeboard of the pilots.
 In the Bo-105 helicopter, the intercom system was used to output the audio generated by the iPad digital kneeboard and therefore could be heard via the headsets by the pilots and passengers.
-Pilot training for this method prooved to be easy, as they quickly learned that the different callouts would serve as waypoints.
-E.g. the pilot would know that when the "0" callout occurs, the horizon has to be level.
+Pilot training for this method proved to be easy, as they quickly learned that the different callouts would serve as waypoints.
+For example, the pilot would know that when the "0" callout occurs, the horizon has to be level.
 Similarly, the "20" callout serves as a waypoint for the reversal of the oscillation.
-The test pilots rated the workload of this system to be high, but achievable for the 30 minutes duration of the flight test.
+The test pilots rated the workload of this system to be high, but achievable for the 30 min duration of the flight test.

-A plot of the announced and measured roll angle is displayed in Figure 6 for the 0.025 Hz and 0.1 Hz oscillation.
+A plot of the announced and measured roll angle is displayed in Fig. 6 for the 0.025 and 0.1 Hz oscillation.
 It should be noted that the announced (or desired) roll angle was not included in the data logging and therefore was reconstructed and time-aligned to the measured signal via a cross-correlation approach.
-Therefore no phase shifting information can be gained from Figure 6.
+Therefore, no phase-shifting information can be gained from Fig. 6.

-In the case of the 0.025 Hz oscillation shown in Figure 6b, it is evident that the pilot was able to follow the reference well.
-Some inconsistencies are present especially near the reversal points.
-The test pilots commented for this frequency that the oscillation was too slow for their natural steering behaviour.
-Therefore they were sometimes overeager to roll the helicopter back resulting in small roll angle spikes whereby the attitude was then corrected to concur with the announcements.
+In the case of the 0.025 Hz oscillation shown in Fig. 6(b), it is evident that the pilot was able to follow the reference well.
+Some inconsistencies are present, especially, near the reversal points.
+The test pilots commented for this frequency that the oscillation was too slow for their natural steering behavior.
+Therefore, they were sometimes overeager to roll the helicopter back, resulting in small roll angle spikes whereby the attitude was then corrected to concur with the announcements.

 For the 0.1 Hz frequency, the signal looks much cleaner although some minor overshoot can be observed.
 This overshoot was observed to correlate with the flight tests: The higher the frequency, the higher the overshoot of the roll angle.
-However, as can be seen in Figure 6a, even at the highest frequency of 0.1 Hz the maximum overshoot is moderate.
+However, as can be seen in Fig. 6(a), even at the highest frequency of 0.1 Hz the maximum overshoot is moderate.